Frequently Asked Questions

 My parent/guardian works at Michigan Tech.
 Do I qualify for TRIP benefits?

 Yes.
 The Tuition Reduction Incentive Plan (TRIP) will pay no more than half of the tuition charges.
 This benefit does not cover books, supplies, or fees.
 Your parent/guardian will need to complete the TRIP benefit form and submit it to the Benefits Office.
-The Accounting Office will adjust your bill after the form is processed.
+Financial Services and Operations will adjust your bill after the form is processed.
 TRIP forms must be submitted by the dates listed below.

 |Fall 2014||July 1, 2014|